 Electronic manufacturers are spoilt for choice when it comes to finding suppliers for their PCBs and box build assemblies.
 Or are they?
-While there are numerous electronic suppliers and contract manufacturers around the world vying for their business, how do they really add value to the supply chain?
+While there are numerous suppliers and electronics contract manufacturers around the world vying for their business, how do they really add value to the supply chain?

 That’s one of the key differentiating factors we believe OEMs should be looking for when comparing different electronics suppliers.
 But how?
 The problem is they will all claim to deliver on key elements: quality, delivery and cost.
 So, how can you tell if a supplier is going to deliver above and beyond?